Aaron Hernandez: Sexuality

-After listening to more than 300 recorded phone calls, The Boston Globe reported that Hernandez was "prone to going on homophobic rants" and that, in one phone call, he admitted he was attracted to men and said it made him "angry all the time."
+After listening to more than 300 recorded phone calls, The Boston Globe reported that Hernandez was "prone to going on homophobic rants" and that, in one phone call, he admitted he was attracted to men and said it made him "angry all the time".
 Patriots receiver Brandon Lloyd said that he had been warned by teammate Wes Welker that Hernandez would expose his genitalia and talk about gay sex.
+"Everything about Aaron was a struggle," a former teammate from the University of Florida told People.
+"He had these really angry outbursts a lot, over insignificant things.
+And when he started, he couldn't stop."
+The teammate also stated, "He wanted to be the big man on campus who was having sex with a lot of women, but then he'd find guys on the down low.
+The girls were public, the guys were not.
+It wasn’t his only struggle, but it was a struggle for a guy like Aaron."

 Prosecutors intended to raise the issue of his sexuality during the 2012 double homicide trial, a prospect that frightened Hernandez.
 He wished to keep his sexuality a secret.
-After his death, his fiancée Jenkins stated that she saw no indication that he was gay.
-She said, "I wish I had known how he felt, just so we could have talked about it.
+After his death, his fiancée Shayanna Jenkins said of his sexuality, "Aaron was very much a man to me.
+I saw no indication he was gay or homosexual.
+I wish I had known how he felt, just so we could have talked about it.
 I wouldn't have disowned him.
 I would have been supportive.

 I can't fault him if he was feeling that way.
 When you love someone so much you just want to be there to support them.
 The fact that he felt he couldn't come out to me or he couldn't tell me these things hurts, because we had that bond.
 I've accepted that he may have been the way he was said to be, or that it may not be true.
 Regardless, I won't know."